codingMustache/codingMustache/README.md

 ## Joke of the Day

-How much does a hipster weigh?
-An instagram.
+An apple a day keeps the bullies away.
+If you throw it hard enough.

 ## Daily Trivia

-What was the first Android version specifically optimized for tablets?
+Laserjet and inkjet printers are both examples of what type of printer?
- 1. Froyo
+ 1. Impact printer
- 2. Honeycomb
+ 2. Daisywheel printer
- 3. Eclair
+ 3. Dot matrix printer
- 4. Marshmellow
+ 4. Non-impact printer

 <details>
   <summary>Answer</summary>
-  Honeycomb
+  Non-impact printer
 </details>